FarsetLabs/member-handbook/policies/late_night.md

 ## Sleeping

-**Sleeping is not permitted in the space, regardless of time of day.** While there is often a temptation to just put the head down to work overnight, "You don't have to go home but you can't stay here.
+**Sleeping is not permitted in the space, regardless of time of day.** While there is often a temptation to just put the head down to work overnight, "You don't have to go home but you can't stay here".

 There *may* be exceptions made to this rule for some specific events such as hackathons etc, but those exceptions will be actively signposted ahead of the event.